adnanahmic/carbonCertificate/readme.md

 ## TODO: project description

 - Login
-- List of available Crabon certificates(no owner)
+- List of available carbon certificates(no owner)
-- List of owned Crabon certificates(owned by current user)
+- List of owned carbon certificates(owned by current user)
 - Transfer carbon certificate to another user(based on the User ID parameter)

 ## Installation